Frequently Asked Questions

 Does Tea Contain More Caffeine Than Coffee?

-All real tea comes from the same botanical, Camellia sinensis, which contains caffeine.
+All "real" tea comes from the same botanical, Camellia sinensis, which contains caffeine.
 Herbal infusions are made from botanicals not related to Camellia sinensis and they are naturally caffeine free.
-Chamomile and Peppermint are examples of herbal infusions (herbal tea).
+Chamomile and Peppermint are examples of herbal infusions.

 Does Caffeine Pose Health Concerns?